hyperknot/openfreemap/README.md

 The `tile_gen` scripts downloads a full planet OSM extract and runs it through Planetiler.

-The created .mbtiles file is then extracted into a BTRFS partition image using the custom [extract_mbtiles](scripts/tile_gen/extract_mbtiles) script.
+The created .mbtiles file is then extracted into a Btrfs partition image using the custom [extract_mbtiles](scripts/tile_gen/extract_mbtiles) script.
 The partition is shrunk using the [shrink_btrfs](scripts/tile_gen/shrink_btrfs) script.

 Finally, it's uploaded to a public Cloudflare R2 bucket using rclone.